2012 Ford F150 Towing Capacity (An ultimate guide with towing charts)

 • F150 owners must carefully read, and review the owner’s manual before using their pickup truck for towing purposes.

-• The maximum towing capacity may only be achieved when the 2021 F150 is equipped with a powerful engine, Max Trailer Tow Package, required tires, and wheels, and other towing accessories.
+• The maximum towing capacity may only be achieved when the 2021 F150 is equipped with a powerful engine, Max Trailer Tow Package, required tires, wheels, and other towing accessories.

 Leave a Comment